02infi/DCP/README.md

 ```

 ## Tutorial
-Getting started with this repository with simple and quick demonstration of DCP workflow.
+Getting started with simple and quick demonstration of DCP workflow as follows.
 Advanced tutorial coming soon, Stay tuned !

 ```python